molnarszilard/visualnav-transformer/README.md

 This command opens up 4 windows:

-1. `roslaunch vint_locobot.launch`: This launch file opens the usb_cam node for the camera, the joy node for the joystick, and several nodes for the robot’s mobile base.
+1. `roslaunch vint_p3.launch` or `roslaunch vint_panther.launch`: This launch file opens the usb_cam node for the camera, the joy node for the joystick, and several nodes for the robot’s mobile base for P3-AT.
 2. `python explore.py --model <model_name>`: This python script starts a node that reads in image observations from the `/usb_cam/image_raw` topic, inputs the observations and the map into the model, and publishes exploration actions to the `/waypoint` topic.
-3. `rosrun teleop_twist_keyboard teleop_twist_keyboard.py /cmd_vel:=/RosAria/cmd_vel`: This node teleoperates the robot’s base using keyboard.
+3. `rosrun teleop_twist_keyboard teleop_twist_keyboard.py /cmd_vel:=/RosAria/cmd_vel`: This node teleoperates the robot’s base using keyboard for P3_AT.
+OR `rosrun teleop_twist_keyboard teleop_twist_keyboard.py /cmd_vel:=/panther/cmd_vel`: This node teleoperates the robot’s base using keyboard.
 4. `python pd_controller.py`: This python script starts a node that reads messages from the `/waypoint` topic (waypoints from the model) and outputs velocities to navigate the robot’s base.
+5. Using the `navigate_panther.sh` additionally creates: `ros2 run ros1_bridge dynamic_bridge`: This node passes the `cmd_vel` commands from ROS1 to ROS2

 When the robot is finishing navigating, kill the `pd_controller.py` script, and then kill the tmux session.